colour-science/colour-science.org/pages/installation-guide.rst

     $ git clone git://github.com/colour-science/colour.git
     $ cd colour
-    $ poetry install
+    $ poetry install --extras "optional plotting"

 .. class:: alert alert-dismissible alert-info

     | *Note*
     |
-    | At the time of this writing, the preview version of *Poetry*, i.e. 1.0.0b1,
+    | At the time of this writing, the preview version of *Poetry*, i.e. 1.0.0b3,
         is recommended to be used.
 Poetry can be updated to the latest preview version by issuing `poetry self:update --preview`.